PEJOTAvix/PEJOTAvix/README.md

 - 👋 Hi, I’m @PEJOTAvix
 - 👀 I’m interested in Machine Vision, Machine Learning and Data Science
-- 📫 How to reach me linkedin.com/in/paulobarbosavix/
+- 📫 You can reach me linkedin.com/in/paulobarbosavix/

 <!---
 PEJOTAvix/PEJOTAvix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.